Branrir/deploy-zabbix-agent/README.md

 deploy-zabbix-agent
 =========

-Deployment of zabbix-agent2 on Debian and RHEL.
+Deployment of zabbix-agent2 or zabbix-agent on Debian and RHEL.
 If old zabbix-agent is installed it will be removed.

 Requirements
 ------------